Transverse momentum broadening of medium-induced cascades in expanding media: Conclusions and outlook

 Our findings can be summarized as follows: \begin{itemize} \item The scaling approximations extracted from the singular limits of the purely radiative cascade work reasonably well for the medium-evolved spectra. \item We find that during the evolution of the energetic parton inside the media, hard partons remain effectively collinear and the momentum broadening is mainly caused by consecutive splittings rather than medium collisions and transverse-momentum exchanges.
 This type of behavior for hard partons is visible in the distributions of $x$ and $k_T$ in Fig.~\ref{fig:DxkT3D}, which follow at large $x$ and small $k_T$ largely the Gaussian distribution (due to the predominance of multiple soft scatterings), while at large $x$ and $k_T$, rare hard medium interactions have a significant influence, leading to a power-law behavior. \item Subsequent decrease of the momentum of these energetic partons into the soft momentum sector causes momentum broadening by transverse-momentum exchanges with the medium through elastic scattering as well as subsequent splittings into softer fragments.
 However, the broadening due to subsequent gluon splittings in the softer sector contributes to the out-of-cone energy loss at larger angles.
 This kind of behavior becomes apparent from Fig.~\ref{fig:Dvsxdifftheta}, where the differences between the full fragmentation functions $D(x,t)$ and its respective contributions within jet cones of different sizes are shown in comparison.
-It appears that with increasing the jet-cone angle, contributions of more and more soft particles are considered, while the behavior at large $x$ has almost no contributions due to large angles. \item Harder jet fragments within the jets inside a cone are more sensitive to the details of the medium expansion, whereas the softer ones are less sensitive.
-This effect is evident in Fig.~\ref{fig:Dvsxdifftheta}, which strongly suggests a nearly universal behavior for different medium types at small $x$ and for the same value of $L_{\rm eff}$, whereas differences occur at larger values of $x$. \item The fraction of energy within a $x$-bin is also analyzed to distinguish between different medium profiles.
+It appears that with increasing the jet-cone angle, contributions of more and more soft particles are considered, while the behavior at large $x$ has almost no contributions due to large angles. \item The scaling approximation minimizes the difference for the soft jet fragments (small $x$) and for the same value of $L_{\rm eff}$ for the medium profiles as evident in Fig.~\ref{fig:Dvsxdifftheta}.
+The harder (large $x$) jet fragments differ among each other for different medium profiles for the same scaling approximation. \item The fraction of energy within a $x$-bin is also analyzed to distinguish between different medium profiles.
 In Fig.~\ref{fig:gfracxmax0p1}, we observe persistent differences in the soft sector, implying that the cascades in the expanding media are still relatively more collimated than their counterparts in the static scenarios. \item In the quantities we have chosen to analyze, we have not observed any sensitivity to the hydro initialization time $t_0$, in contrast to $v_2$ of jets \cite{Adhya:2021kws}, see also Ref.~\cite{Andres:2022bql}. \end{itemize}

 Naturally, for a similar in-medium path length in the static and expanding media, a leading parton will evolve much less due to the rapid diluting of medium density.
 This will lead to much fewer low-$x$ gluons \textsl{and} a narrower profile in the polar angle $\theta$.
 Comparing the distributions at the equivalent \textsl{effective} path length $\Leff$ should reduce this ``trivial'' effect.
 Nevertheless, our results indicate subtle differences between the developing profiles of the cascade in the static and expanding media in both the large- and small-$x$ regimes.